anwaaralikhan/multithreading/usecases/concepts/onspinwait.md

 > Indicates that the caller is momentarily unable to progress, until the occurrence of one or more actions on the part of other activities.

-Let's understand from a example, which does not completely highlight its purpose but will help in understanding the concept.
+#### Example 1

-let's say you have a program that checks for new emails and notifies the user:
+Let's understand from a example, which does not completely highlight its purpose but will help in understanding the concept. let's say you have a program that checks for new emails and notifies the user:

 ```